dsguinto/OnRoute/readme.md

 - Flights that have passed will display a "Book Unavailable" notice
 - Flights that are in the future will display a "Book" button.
 If the user clicks the button, the data from the flight they selected will be saved and they will be carried over to the flightBooking.php page.
 Their selected flight will appear on this page, and they will be prompted review their flight details before confirming.
 Once they click the button, a flightBooking row will be added to the flightBooking table in the dB.
 Meals and seat selections will be able to be added later.
 - Only logged in users can go through the booking process.
 If they are not logged in, they will be redirected to the login page
-- When user is logged in, they can view their account information as well as any trip details associated with their account on their MyAccount page
+- When user is logged in, they can view their account information as well as any trip details associated with their account on their MyAccount page.
+The can also cancel any bookings they have, as long as the date for the booking has not passed (deletes row from DB)

 ---